 Over the years, silt and marshes have encroached and the island joined the mainland, losing its separation, no longer surrounded (and protected) by the sea but threatened by the rise of sand.
 Now, after massive expense, millions of tons of silt are dredged, the sea floor lowered, acres of marshes returned to the sea, and the Abbey stands isolated yet again.

 The imagery is striking.
 The ancient church comforted and housed those braving the dangers of pilgrimage.
 In time, the church lost its particular character, joined too completely with the mainland.
 For the church to be properly itself, a great work was needed, and again it attracts pilgrims from all over the world, those who return sanctified to their ordinary, worldly tasks.
 Building extravagantly for God, the human city is rebuilt.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 This essay was first delivered as a lecture at Agora Institute at Eastern University (November 2015).
 A video of this lecture may be found here.

 In this section, I rely a great deal on the work of Leon Kass.
 See his The Beginning of Wisdom: Reading Genesis (Chicago: University of Chicago Press, 2003), and “The Ten Commandments: Why the Decalogue Matters,” Mosaic Magazine (June 1, 2013).
 All quotations in this section are from Kass.

 My reading is strongly influenced by Eric Voegelin, “Reason: The Classical Experience,” in Anamnesis, translated by Gerhart Niemeyer (Columbia: University of Missouri Press, 1978).
 Quotations in this section are from that text.

 The featured image is “Mont St Michel, Normandy” (between 1857 and 1866) by James Webb (1835–1895) and is in the public domain, courtesy of Wikimedia Commons.